 - When choosing coffee beans to pair with this cake go for beans that are from regions like Guatamala or Colombia.
 These coffee beans typically have tasting notes indicating a full body, a rich chocolatey-cocoa flavor, and a toffee-like sweetness.

 - Espresso is always a great option for coffee with dessert as well.
 It's intense rich flavor cuts through the sweetness of the cake and icing with ease.

-- White wine, like Chardonnay, Viognier, Chenin Blanc, or Sauvignon Blanc are all great choices to pair with this pumpkin cake roll.
+- White wine, like Chardonnay, Viognier, Chenin Blanc, Sauvignon Blanc, or Dessert wines are all great choices to pair with this pumpkin cake roll.
 They light crisp flavor plays perfectly on the palette with the spices in this gluten free pumpkin cake roll.